-ARTICLE 64.
-The state shall protect artistic activities and artists.
-The state shall take the necessary measures to protect, promote and support works of art and artists, and encourage the growth of appreciation for the arts.
+The State shall protect artistic activities and artists.
+The State shall take the necessary measures to protect, promote, and support works of art and artists, and encourage the spread of art appreciation.

 XIII.
-The Extent of Social and Economic Duties of the State
+The Extent of Social and Economic Rights

-The State shall fulfil its duties as laid down in the Constitution in the social and economic fields within the capacity of its financial resources, taking into consideration the priorities appropriate with the aims of these duties.
+The State shall fulfill its duties as laid down in the Constitution in the social and economic fields within the capacity of its financial resources, taking into consideration the priorities appropriate with the aims of these duties.

-CHAPTER FOUR

-POLITICAL RIGHTS AND DUTIES
+CHAPTER FOUR POLITICAL RIGHTS AND DUTIES